namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 DigiTax platform, by Namiri Technology (the company), constitutes a suite of digital solutions crafted for effective, simple, and painless tax compliance through **electronic tax invoicing**.
 These solutions enable taxpayers (individuals and businesses) to generate, digitally sign, and transmit compliant invoices as per connected tax authorities' requirements.

+## More about DigiTax

-The suite of digital solutions or products under DigiTax platform are:
+The suite of digital solutions or products under DigiTax are:

 * DigiTax App (Compatible with Android POS),
 * DigiTax Dashboard (Web Browser-based Desktop application)